 - evaluate different methodologies/metrics for improving patient experience.

 Meet the team

 Your Lead Educator for this course is Adjunct Associate Professor John Rasa.
-John is an academic and senior health management professional who is also the Chief Examiner for the Australasian College of Health Service Management.
+John is an academic and senior health management professional, and the Chief Examiner for the Australasian College of Health Service Management.

 You’ll also be hearing from Damian Armour, who studied at Deakin and is now CEO at Epworth Hospital in Geelong, Australia and Scott Bennett, a registered nurse and experienced leader with 20 years of healthcare experience gained through work in Australia, Asia and the United Kingdom.